 Instead of using many unconnected tools, you’ll capture the entire front-end of product development in Blueprinter software.
 Your teams will have a natural “roadmap” to follow, so the best market insight practices become second-nature throughout your company.
 And years from now, others in your company can search cloud-based Blueprinter software for critical market needs.
 Most companies “don’t know what they know”… but your company will!

 Don’t rely on a handful of internal experts for hearing your customers’ “voice.”
-With our proven training methods, your marketing, technical and sales people—who are constantly visiting customers anyway—will uncover customer needs day in and day out.
+With our proven Voice of the Customer workshops, your marketing, technical and sales people—who are constantly visiting customers anyway—will uncover customer needs day in and day out.
 Don’t outsource this work to VOC “hired guns.”
-This is a strong competitive advantage you need to own.
+This is a strong competitive advantage in B2B that you need to own.

 Guessing at Customer Needs: Download this white paper and see why 5 out of 6 teams significantly change their product designs… after they conduct Blueprinting interviews.